REST API Endpoints

 }

-Of course, you can also pass more complex JSON structures if your apps requires it.
+Of course, you can also pass more complex JSON structures if your app requires it:

 {